segmentio/segment-docs/src/connections/spec/copilot.md

 title: 'Spec: AI Copilot'
 ---

 This page is a guide for developers who want to track interactions with AI copilots using Segment.
-It explains what data to send to Segment, letting you understand customer interactions with with AI copilots.
+It explains what data to send to Segment, letting you understand customer interactions with AI copilots.

 ## Overview